ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 ##### 6. Instant Deployment

-Before you had to Git, now it's `we deploy`
+Before you had to use Git, now it's `we deploy`

 Deploying should be the least of your worries, which is why we created a new Instant Deployment option!
 Using our simple [CLI](/docs/intro/using-the-command-line.html)